Welcome to my personal page, focused on my activities, my scientific and popular papers and on the vision I have for wildlife conservation.

 This attitude was soon replaced by a deeper and true interest in wild animals, their life history and conservation of natural habitats.
 Although I still appreciate studies, efforts and results obtained by dedicated terrarium-keepers, and I often use my former experience in this field to take for a while captive animals, I believe that it is far better to avoid capturing animals and taking them in captivity, unless for really justified (scientific and/or conservation) reasons.

 Currently, my interest is oriented on conservation biology, in particular of amphibians and reptiles.
-The clear evidence that a considerably part of frogs, toads, tree frogs, newts, salamanders, and caecilians is under threat, led me to consider crucial to devote part of my activities, energies to achieve their conservation.
+The clear evidence that a considerably part of frogs, toads, tree frogs, newts, salamanders, and caecilians is under severe threat, led me to consider crucial to devote part of my activities, energies to achieve their conservation.
 Moreover, I always perceived the fact that the habitat degradation and human actions have negative impacts on many amphibian species and populations, and their ecosystems.

 In the last decades I spent much of my time in studying the astonishing herpetofauna of Madagascar, a country that is extraordinarily rich in amphibian species (more than 300 currently known, and about around the same number of still undescribed candidate species), but that is also also dramatically fragile and very delicate.

-I now act as Co-chair for the IUCN SSC Amphibian Specialist Group for Madagascar In all these years I visited many of the country rainforests, savannas and deserts, searching for herps and for documenting their status.
+I am acting as Co-chair for the IUCN SSC Amphibian Specialist Group for Madagascar In all these years I visited many of the country rainforests, savannas and deserts, searching for herps and for documenting their status.
 Strangely enough, we did not detect (yet?) any extinct Malagasy frog, although this perception may be misleading: the high number of species still to be described clearly advocates for the former existence (and probable extinction) of unknown species.

 A video about the study conducted some years ago in the Isalo National Park, Madagascar, on the rainbow toad, Scaphiophryne gottlebei.